Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with one parameter, no output schema, and clear annotations, the description is fully sufficient.
-It covers purpose, usage guidance, and safety, leaving no gaps.
+For a simple read-only tool with one parameter and no output schema, the description covers purpose, usage, safety, and parameter meaning.
+Nothing obvious is missing.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.